-Key business/industry risks and financial risks, including any applicable environmental and social sustainability risks and CSL's material exposure and actions to manage these risks are set out in sections 4, 8 and 9 of the 2023 Annual Report available on CSL.com (Investors).
+Key business/industry risks and financial risks, including any applicable environmental and social sustainability risks and CSL's material exposure and actions to manage these risks are set out in the 2024 Annual Report available on investors.csl.com.

-CSL has a practice of periodically engaging external experts to apply climate science analytics against CSL's climate change risk assessments.
+CSL has a practice of periodically engaging external experts to apply climate science analytics in support of CSL's climate change risk assessments.
 The last external expert assessment was undertaken during the 2021/22 financial year and the physical risks identified during that risk assessment have now been integrated into the existing enterprise risk management processes in accordance with the Enterprise Risk Management Framework.
-Further detail on the approach and outcomes can be found in section 8 of CSL's 2023 Annual Report and on CSL.com (Sustainability > Environment > Climate Resilience).
+An additional physical risk assessment of assets acquired through the Vifor acquisition was conducted in 2024.
+Further detail on the approach and outcomes can be found in CSL's 2024 Annual Report and on csl.com/sustainability/environment/climate-resilience.

-In addition, further detail regarding CSL's ongoing efforts to operate ethically and responsibly with respect to sustainability are also set out in section 9 of the 2023 Annual Report and on CSL.com (Sustainability).
+In addition, further detail regarding CSL's ongoing efforts to operate ethically and responsibly with respect to sustainability are also set out in the 2024 Annual Report and on csl.com/sustainability.